haakon8855/cotd-qualifier-rank-web/README.md

 - **URL**: `/api/competitions/{mapUid|competitionId}/leaderboard`
 - **Method**: GET
-- **Description**: Returns the leaderboard from the qualifying session in a COTD given the cup's CompetitionId or the associated track's MapUid
+- **Description**: Returns the leaderboard from the qualifying session in a COTD given the cup's CompetitionId or the associated track's MapUid.
+  A normal COTD normally has somewhere between 1000 and 5000 players, usually depending on how recent it was.
+E.g. COTDs from 2020 saw around 1.5k players while COTDs after console release regularly contain upwards of 3k players.
+  Expect the size of the returned list to in this range.
 - **Values**:
   - `mapUid (str)`: The UID of any TOTD.
 If the associated COTD competition's data has not yet been fetched from Nadeo by the server, no data is returned.